sreeise/graph-rs-sdk/graph-oauth/README.md

     let mut request = oauth.build().authorization_code_grant();
     let access_token = request.access_token().send().unwrap();

-For a better understanding see the examples directory.
+For a better understanding see the example's directory.

 For more information on Microsoft graph and OAuth 2.0 authorization flows see: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-app-types